Disclosing an MS Diagnosis

 In most cases, you are not required to share your diagnosis with your employer.
 However, some employers including the armed forces do require you to disclose your diagnosis right away.
 Review your contract to determine when and if you are required to inform your employer of your MS diagnosis.
 Additionally, one circumstance where disclosure of symptoms (though not diagnosis) is when applying for FMLA (Family and Medical Leave Act).
 That said, a diagnosis would be required when applying for short or long-term disability.
 In both FMLA and disability (short and long term) leave, a provider must fill out documentation supporting the request.
 With FMLA, symptoms can be discussed without divulging a diagnosis.
 With disability, a diagnosis is a required component.

 Excluding circumstances that require you to share your diagnosis by law (which are few and far between) always remember that when, how, and to who you choose to disclose an MS diagnosis is your decision, and no one else’s.
 Do what feels right for you and your family and listen to yourself, because there is no one way to get it right.
-If you or a loved one are experiencing symptoms of MS or need a care team to help manage your MS, speak with your primary care physician about a referral to the UT Health Austin Multiple Sclerosis and Neuroimaging Center.
+If you or a loved one are experiencing symptoms of MS or need a care team to help manage your MS, speak with your primary care physician about a referral to UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center within the Mulva Clinic for the Neurosciences.
 As part of the care team at UT Health Austin, we offer mental and behavioral health services for patients and their families if needed.